NataliaSanchezTamayo/VirtualUSG/Readme.md

 path to the file is curently in the desktop, must be changed camera is not detected with WebRTC test

-This code contains two filters vcam and bitmapsender this is the master branch
+this is the master branch
+This code contains two filters vcam and bitmapsender However, Only the filter bitmap sender is being registered and unregistered!! the filter works correctly with splitcam and directshow applications but is not detected as hardware in the computer.
+So it requires the use of splitcam driver for the web browser to find it as a camera. driver is not setup correctly for team viewer.